Even if we really enjoy sex, many of us struggle with the intimacy aspect of it—i.e., the emotional connection that can deepen the sexual bond.

 Be open to pleasure.

 Sounds like a no-brainer, right?
 But, for various reasons, many of us can feel that we aren’t very sexual beings and are often just there for our partner’s pleasure.
-Embrace the fact that you are equally as entitled to pleasure as anyone else.
+Embrace the fact that you are equally as entitled to pleasure as anyone else and allow yourself to really enjoy sex with your partner.
+(A good way to learn to embrace your own desires in the bedroom?
+Treat yourself to regular solo sex sessions.)

 Focus on foreplay.